CNuge/debar/README.md

 ```
 ## Use and examples

 The package's vignette contains detailed explanations of the functions and parameters of the `debar` denoising pipeline.
-The use is encouraged to read this document in order to get oriented and effectively deploy `debar` in the denoising of their own data.
+The user is encouraged to read this document in order to get oriented and effectively deploy `debar` in the denoising of their own data.
 Following package installation, the vignette can be accessed from within R through the following command:
 ```
 vignette('debar-vignette')
 ```